 Let us begin our Christian Charity journey together, shall we?
 Most know that Charity is a part of being a Christian, but have you ever considered that the act of giving to a worthy cause is merely the verb form of the word Charity?
-In other words, the act of Charity is what you do and not why you do it.
-Feeding one's kids or pet is also a verb, but why does this person feed them?
+In other words, the act of Christian Charity is what you do and not why you do it.
+Feeding one's kid(s) or pet(s) is also a verb, but why does a person feed them?
 That is what is truly important.
 That is the HEART of Charity.

-Bible Charity Study Quest for Truth
+Biblical Charity Study Quest for Truth

 Charity Bible Verses Explained

 1 Corinthians 12:28-31